 Regional Drinks.
 Do they exist?

 I’d say yes.
-New Orleans is known for its hurricanes, Mexico for Margaritas, Ireland for Guinness, & the “South” fancies Mint Juleps.
+New Orleans is known for their frozen hurricanes, Mexico for Margaritas, Ireland for Guinness, & the “South” fancies Mint Juleps.
 The list continues.
 Ah!
 How did I forget Richmond’s adoration for PBR (even though I still don’t get this).

 This past fall, I traveled to Oklahoma for a wedding.
 I lived in Oklahoma for a hot second (2 years of my college “career”) so I remember the flat terrain (*cough*) and bible belt culture.
 What I apparently forgot was Oklahoma’s love of the lunchbox.
-No, not a literal Transformers or Hello Kitty lunchbox that graces elementary lunchrooms but a standard Oklahoma beverage.
+No, not a literal Transformers or Hello Kitty lunchbox found in elementary lunchrooms but instead it’s a standard Oklahoma beverage.

 The lunchbox is a concoction of the following (odd) ingredients…